silvacms/documentation/source/test/index.rst

 Writing a new test
 ------------------

 Tests are written using the Python :py:mod:`unittest` framework.
+To run the tests, `zope.testrunner`_ is used.

 All modules containing tests should have the prefix ``test_`` in their module name, and be located in a ``tests`` sub-package of the tested